qdm12/rsync-docker/rsync-ssh-client/README.md

 ### Copy from local to remote

 1. We assume:
-    - The remote SSH host is `192.168.1.100`
+    - The remote SSH host
+        - Hostname is `192.168.1.100`
-    - The remote SSH host is running on port `22`
+        - SSH port is `22`
+        - Has an SSH daemon and Rsync daemon running
-    - Your remote SSH username is `remoteuser`
+    - Your remote SSH username is `remoteuser` (or `root` to avoid file permission issues eventually)
     - You have your SSH private key at `~/.ssh/id_rsa`
     - You want to sync the local directory `/localdir` to the remote directory `remotedir`
 1. Use this command:

     ```sh
     docker run -it --rm \
-    -v ~/.ssh/id_rsa:/home/user/id_rsa:ro \
+    -v ~/.ssh/id_rsa:/root/.ssh/id_rsa:ro \
     -v /localdir:/localdir \
     qmcgaw/rsync:ssh-client \
     /localdir/ remoteuser@192.168.1.100:/remotedir/